 This isn’t a post to boast about all of that — it’s to show what is possible by approaching life in this way.
 To share what I believe is a real key to life: the willingness, and the ability to think differently than the masses.

 Orthogonality is a muscle you must build over time.
 Following the safe path will atrophy this muscle after so many years.

 Developing an orthogonal mind requires you to question authority, external and internal.
 It requires you to muster courage to try different things.
 It requires you to have the audacity to stand out from the crowd, even if it makes you unpopular.
 Orthogonality is certainly not the safe route.
 Just ask line (x) in the second graph above.

 Going off on a different, unpaved path is scary.
 You stay on the main road because it is proven, it is safe, and it is familiar.
 You are risk averse, and therefore gain little more than what the safe path allows.
 The prospect of not losing what you have is far more appealing than gaining what you don’t.
 You would rather keep your $20 dollars than gain an extra $20.
 That, in a nutshell, is the cognitive bias known as prospect theory—the fear of losing, the fear of failing.

-When you opt for the main road, you certainly won’t look stupid, but you’ll miss out on opportunity, on possibility, on serendipity, on discovery, on innovation, on exploration, on reinvention, and on full potential.
+When you opt for the safe path, you certainly won’t look stupid, but you’ll miss out on opportunity, on possibility, on serendipity, on discovery, on innovation, on exploration, on reinvention, and on your full potential.
 You relegate yourself to ordinary.
 And that’s fine, but if your goal is to make a mark in this world, you must think orthogonally.